Can You Freeze Cake Batter? A Complete Guide

 Thawing the batter

-This method is recommended one for thawing the said pies since you only have to take the frozen pie batter from the freezer to the refrigerator.
+This method is recommended for thawing the said pies since you only have to take the frozen pie batter from the freezer to the refrigerator.
 The cake batter must be thawed before usage and preferably, it should be defrosted the night before or 6-8 hours before use.
 Never defrost at room temperature since this is the perfect setting that allows bacteria to build up or go bad.

 Check the consistency